openvswitch/ovs/vtep/README.ovs-vtep.rst

 6. Start the VTEP emulator.
-If you installed the components following the `installation guide <../INSTALL.rst>`__ file, run the following from the same directory as this README.md:
+If you installed the components following the `installation guide <../INSTALL.rst>`__ file, run the following from the same directory as this README:

    ::